bburns/Lantern/README.md

     (THINGS <> NAILS NAILS-PSEUDO)>
 ```

+I'd love to see the cleaned up and organized ZIL code, but Activision holds the
-but the full source code has never been released in this form.
-So, we'll have to
+rights, and the full source code has never been released.
+So, we'll have to make
-make do with the MDL code.
+do with the MDL code.

 ## Goals